Murder Mystery Game AI

 Corporate Thriller: Email screenshots, office floor plans, and corporate jargon in suspect profiles ground the mystery in workplace realism.

-Use free stock photos from Unsplash, Pexels, or Pixabay for suspect headshots, or create simple character illustrations with Canva's avatar tool.
+Use free stock photos from image libraries for suspect headshots, or create simple character illustrations with design tool avatar features.
 Assign each suspect a subtle color accent (Suspect A: red, Suspect B: blue, Suspect C: green) throughout their sections—this helps guests organize information visually without making the coding obvious.

 Interactive elements like scratch-off sections with hidden clues, QR codes linking to audio witness statements, and fold-out sections hiding evidence under flaps transform static files into engaging experiences that keep guests actively investigating.

-Key Fact: Combine 2-3 theme elements consistently throughout your files rather than overwhelming guests with every possible detail—restraint creates impact.
+Key Fact: Combine a small number of theme elements consistently throughout your files rather than overwhelming guests with every possible detail—restraint creates impact.

 Yes, but cardstock creates significantly better immersion—regular paper feels temporary while cardstock gives files the professional weight of authentic detective materials.
 For budget constraints, compromise with 32lb cardstock rather than skipping the upgrade entirely.